 "Drinking fluoridated water may reduce the risk of tooth decay."

-The chance of getting tooth decay might be reduced?
+OMG!
+The chance of getting a cavity might be reduced.

-The same can be said for many substances, including clean water.
+The same can be said for drinking clean water.

 Safety Protocols Ignored When Fluoride Delivered Via Faucets